Stateful Iteration State-Carry: Typed Persistent State for Long Agent Loops¶

 | Failure mode | Cache misses on prefix mutation | State schema churn, concurrent corruption |

 They are complementary at the boundary case: a long-horizon stateful loop still benefits from a cached static prefix on the residual transcript.
-They are competing for short loops with stable observations.
+For short loops with stable observations, the two approaches compete.

 Key Takeaways¶